qubvel-org/segmentation_models.pytorch/README.md

 ### [📚 Project Documentation 📚](http://smp.readthedocs.io/)

-Visit [Read The Docs Project Page](https://smp.readthedocs.io/) or read following README to know more about Segmentation Models Pytorch (SMP for short) library
+Visit [Read The Docs Project Page](https://smp.readthedocs.io/) or read the following README to know more about Segmentation Models Pytorch (SMP for short) library

 ### 📋 Table of content
  1. [Quick start](#start)